By Bryan Corliss

 Boeing in September licensed a UV-C emitting wand it had developed to Florida-based Healthe Inc., which will manufacture the units.
 Boeing says ground crews can use them to disinfect high-touch cabin surfaces and said that it takes about 15 minutes to completely sterilize a flight deck.

 And Waypoint Aeronautical in Everett has developed a UV lighting system that integrates into the Passenger Service Unit.
-The UV lights would be installed in the reading lights, and will be limited to a light spectrum (405 nanometers) just outside the UV spectrum, which would not be harmful to humans, CEO Robert Olson said.
+The UV lights would be installed in the reading lights.
+Since they’re limited to a light spectrum (405 nanometers) just outside the UV spectrum, they would not be harmful to humans, CEO Robert Olson said.

 There are some real benefits to sterilizing with UV-C, compared to disinfecting with sprays and wipes, said Molly Bridger, the vice president of marketing for Simona Boltaron.

-Plastic surfaces can have textures, grooves or scratches where microbes can hide from a disinfectant, Bridger explained.
+Plastic surfaces can have textures, grooves or scratches where microbes can hide from a disinfectant, she explained.
 UV-C light, on the other hand, can get into those hard-to-reach areas.